zhiyanfoo/courses-scripts/README.md

 ## Introduction

-MIT has great course material for download, but they basically just dumps their course pageon you.
+MIT OpenCourseWare (OCW), is an excellent educational resource.
+Unfortuantely it is web-based and if you want to download their content,  they basically just dumps their course page on you.
 Problems with that include

-1. Many useless xml files and the like.
+1. Many useless web-related files (html, xml and the like).
 2. Long prefixes like MIT18_06SCF11_ on almost every single pdf file.
 3. MIT terms and conditions page at the back of every pdf.